 The mighty Tuba, is on the official ‘endangered instruments’ list.

 If you think about all of the other brass instruments mentioned, they’re all affordable and portable for all ages.
 Unfortunately, the tuba, be it an Eb tuba or the gargantuan Bb tuba, do not appeal to the younger players.
-This is due to ‘carryability’, cost (cheapest Sonata STU701 model is around £900), and also as the mouthpiece size can be much, much bigger than their mouth size, so creating a sound is unachievable?
+This is due to ‘carryability’, cost (the cheapest model we stock is around £1000), and also, as the mouthpiece size can be much, much bigger than their mouth size, so creating a sound is unachievable.

 However, for a potential player over the age of about 12, the tuba will offer you respect within a band/orchestra.
-Respect of your strength, your rarity, and of your deepest tones!
-The tuba is the foundation that all others rely!!
+Respect for your strength, your rarity and your deepest tones!
+The tuba is the foundation that all others rely on!!

 Concisive (ish!)
 Conclusion!